CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal-with-windows-2012R2.md

 ![ADFS Configuration](../images/adfs_saml_2012_17.png)

-**3. Create trust relationship with CenturyLink Cloud.**
+**3. Create trust relationship with Lumen Cloud.**

 Launch "AD FS Management" from Administrative "Tools" menu.
 Expand "Trust Relationships", right click on "Relying Party Trusts" and select "Add Relying Party Trust", or use the right menu to do the same.
-This part of the configuration uses a public certificate from CenturyLink Cloud for the local IdP so the system recognizes the SAML authentication request in order to validate the inbound signature.
+This part of the configuration uses a public certificate from Lumen Cloud for the local IdP so the system recognizes the SAML authentication request in order to validate the inbound signature.

 ![Add Party Trust](../images/adfs_saml_2012_18.png)